sgcjw/CDE4301_website/content/report/final_report.md

 ## 5. Design Requirments

 ### 5.1 Design Standards
-To ensure the new PDS meets industry best practices and regulatory requirements, the following design standards were adopted:
+To ensure the new PDS meets industry best practices and regulatory requirements, the following design standards were adopted in the development process:

 *IEEE Recommended Practice for the Design and Application of Power Electronics in Electrical Power Systems* (IEEE Std 1709-2010) [4].

 This standard provides comprehensive guidelines for designing power electronic systems in maritime applications, covering aspects such as electrical safety, electromagnetic compatibility, thermal management, and environmental considerations.

 ### 5.2 Technical Specifications
 To begin, the new PDS must match or exceed the technical performance of the existing system.
 Based on an evaluation of the current PDS capabilities as well as suggestions given by the ST USV engineering team, the following technical requirements were identified: